harrycresswell/harry/content/writing/m1-web-development-setup.md

 I just picked up a MacBookPro M1.

-I held out for a while, but with the summer we’re having here in the UK, no amount of fan spinning could keep my MacBookPro 2015 from overheating and griding to a hault.
-It’s been a valiant servant over the years, but  sadly the time has come.
+I held out for as long as I could.
+But with these summer temperatures, no amount of fan spinning could keep my MacBookPro 2015 from overheating and griding to a hault.
+It’s been a valiant servant over the years, but sadly its time has come.

 My aim with this M1 is to keep it as lean as possible.
 I’ve refrained from copying over my entire machine.
-Instead, most of it’s gone onto an external hard drive, whereas the projects I’m actively working are in the cloud with Sync or Github.
+Instead, most of it’s gone on to an external hard drive.
+Only projects I’m actively working are in the cloud with Sync or Github.

 App-wise, I’ve only installed the absolute essentials – design and web development tools that I use on a daily basis.
+Let’s hope I can keep it that way and make this beast last for another 7 years, if not longer.

 For those who are interesting, here are the steps I went through to get set up, including the apps I’ve installed and my general settings.